 Once you identify a book you want, note the entire call number provided in the table.
 Cooper Library has books on several floors; the first letter of the call number will tell you which floor to visit.

 - A-P 1st floor

 - Q-Z 5th floor

 *Items from some collections are found in other areas of Cooper or other parts of campus.
-See the attached PDF or our online map for more information.
+See our online maps for more information.

 Shelves have labels on the ends that say the range of call numbers they contain.
 Find the shelf that would contain your call number and look at the book labels to find where your item would be in relation to their call numbers.
 Clemson Libraries use the Library of Congress Classification System, so these numbers will look different from those in most public or high school libraries.